Beauty

 Minimalist routines (“Skin Streaming” or Skinimalism)

-This year, the call is clear: less is profoundly more.
-With Skinimalism, the aim is to dial back the excess and boost efficacy, ensuring every product on your shelf is utterly indispensable.
-"The trend focuses on simplifying skincare routines with multi-functional products, avoiding overuse of active ingredients, and investing in fewer, but higher-quality products," notes Wagnås.
+In 2024, the call was clear: less was profoundly more.
+With Skinimalism, the aim was to dial back the excess and boost efficacy, ensuring every product on your shelf was utterly indispensable.
+"The trend focuses on simplifying skincare routines with multi-functional products, avoiding overuse of active ingredients, and investing in fewer, but higher-quality products," noted Wagnås.
 "It's ideally suited for busy individuals or those dealing with sensitive or over-treated skin."

-According to Persson, the 2025 update — dubbed 'Skinimalism 2.0' — arises from consumer fatigue with complex routines and a shift towards sustainability, aiming to minimise product waste.
-It integrates hydration, sun protection, and repair in one streamlined step.
-"Opt for products that combine SPF, niacinamide, and antioxidants in a single layer," she suggests.
-While perfect for the eco-aware and the time-starved, it might not meet the needs of those with specific skin issues like severe acne or pigmentation, who may require more tailored treatments.
+According to Persson, the 2025 update — dubbed 'Skinimalism 2.0' — arose from consumer fatigue with complex routines and a shift towards sustainability, aiming to minimise product waste.
+It integrated hydration, sun protection, and repair in one streamlined step.
+"Opt for products that combine SPF, niacinamide, and antioxidants in a single layer," she suggested.
+While perfect for the eco-aware and the time-starved, it may not have meet the needs of those with specific skin issues like severe acne or pigmentation, who may require more tailored treatments.

-Echoing Wagnås and Persson's thoughts, Lei predicts a shift towards a minimalist approach on our bathroom shelves with products that genuinely perform.
-"You must understand why you use each product," she advises.
-Lei emphasises a foundational approach to skincare, highlighting the need to address underlying sensitivities to effect true skin transformation.
-"There's been so much focus on lines, dryness, and acne," she remarks.
+Echoing Wagnås and Persson's thoughts, Lei predicted a shift towards a minimalist approach on our bathroom shelves with products that genuinely perform.
+"You must understand why you use each product," she advised.
+Lei emphasised a foundational approach to skincare, highlighting the need to address underlying sensitivities to effect true skin transformation.
+"There's been so much focus on lines, dryness, and acne," she remarked.
 "But if underlying skin sensitivities aren't addressed first, other treatments won't yield the best results.
 It’s about fortifying the skin's strength."

 5